CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 where 4 is the rating and the text “The Jungle Book is awesome!” is the review.

 #### - `rawReviews.txt`<br/>
-The raw data with only the reviews will be present in a file named rawReviews.txt.
+The raw data with only the reviews will be present in a file named `rawReviews.txt`.
 Your task is to predict the ratings for each of the reviews in this file.

 Example:
 The Jungle Book is awesome!